mit-acl/dpgo_ros/README.md

 Y. Tian, Y. Chang, F. Herrera Arias, C. Nieto-Granda, J. P. How and L. Carlone, "Kimera-Multi: Robust, Distributed, Dense Metric-Semantic SLAM for Multi-Robot Systems," in IEEE Transactions on Robotics, vol. 38, no. 4, pp. 2022-2038, Aug.
 2022, doi: 10.1109/TRO.2021.3137751, [pdf](https://arxiv.org/abs/2106.14386).

+## Usage in multi-robot collaborative SLAM

+DPGO is currently used as the distributed back-end in [Kimera-Multi](https://github.com/MIT-SPARK/Kimera-Multi), which is a robust and fully distributed system for multi-robot collaborative SLAM.
+Check out the [full system](https://github.com/MIT-SPARK/Kimera-Multi) as well as the accompanying [datasets](https://github.com/MIT-SPARK/Kimera-Multi-Data)!

 ## Citations

 If you are using this library, please cite the following papers: